parrt/msan501-old/labs/aws.md

 -rw-r--r--@ 1 parrt  parrt  1696 Aug  4 15:15 /Users/parrt/Dropbox/licences/parrt.pem
 ```

-To fix the permissions, we can use whatever ``show information about file'' GUI your operating system has or, from the command line, do this:
+To fix the permissions, we can use whatever "show information about file" GUI your operating system has or, from the command line, do this:

 ```bash
 $ cd ~/Dropbox/licenses